ujr/bitfiddle/Analysis.md

 another two (sic) bytes.
 The arguments to main are really just local variables declared using as little code as possible.

+The music generated is not super complex, but quite effective.
+Knowing how little code it takes to generate both the music and the sound—this makes it so astonishing.
 Valentino Braitenberg coined the “law of downhill synthesis and uphill analysis” in his 1986 book *Vehicles*.
 Does it always hold?
 I found this article to be a *fun* analysis of